calmastorm/Security-and-Network-Course-Note/08-WebAttack/README.md

 - A patch might require you to bring down the site and so lose money.
 - Or it might even break your website.

 Is it worth applying the patch?

+**Yes, you can try the patch on a branch to see if it works, then apply it to the old code if it actually works, there is redundency anyway.**

 ## 1.33 Insufficient Logging and Monitoring